tgfischer/DataGridViewPagination/README.md

   // Display the dats in the DataGridView this.dataGridView.DataSource = dataTable.AsDataView();

-  bool hasNext = this.adapter.HasNext;        // Check if there is another page after this one bool hasPrev = this.adapter.HasPrevious;    // Check if there is a page before this one
+  bool hasNext = this.adapter.HasNext;        // Check for a proceeding page bool hasPrev = this.adapter.HasPrevious;    // Check for a preceding page

   // Enable/disable the buttons depending on the page number this.nextButton.Enabled = hasNext;